Deploying a network inventory system ahead of major investments

 ASTA-NET in the telecommunications market

-According to reports of the Office of Electronic Communications (UKE), local telecommunications operators provide services to 20% of domestic Internet users.
-ASTA-NET stands out among small and medium-sized telecommunications operators.
+According to reports by the Office of Electronic Communications (UKE), local telecommunications operators provide services to 20% of domestic Internet users.
+ASTA-NET stands out among these small and medium-sized operators.

-The company is on the market since 1989 and provides services to over 50,000 individual and business customers in two neighbouring regions in Poland: Greater Poland (Wielkopolska) and West Pomerania (Zachodniopomorskie).
+The company has been operating since 1989, providing services to over 50,000 individual and business customers in two neighbouring regions in Poland: Greater Poland (Wielkopolska) and West Pomerania (Zachodniopomorskie).

-To maintain the position of one of the top service providers and be one step ahead of competitors, ASTA-NET needed to manage the growing number of information about their network, overhead and underground routes of telecommunication lines.
-Keeping this data in a structured form and in one place is crucial in order to plan, model and maintain services.
-And for that, a network inventory system is essential.
-Globema, a Polish IT company with over 20 years of solid experience in creating network inventory software, offered ASTA-NET a system designed for small and medium-sized operators – NetStork.
+To maintain its position as a top service provider and stay one step ahead of the competition, ASTA-NET needed to manage a growing volume of data regarding its network, including aerial and underground telecommunication lines.
+Keeping this data structured and centralized is crucial for planning, modeling, and maintaining services.
+For this, a network inventory system is essential.
+Globema, a Polish IT company with over 25 years of solid experience in creating network inventory software, offered ASTA-NET a system designed specifically for small and medium-sized operators: NetStork.

 Challenges

 To expand and provide high quality services, ASTA-NET participates in programs co-financed by the European Union and local government institutions.
-One of them is the Operational Programme Digital Poland (POPC).
+One such initiative is the Operational Programme Digital Poland (POPC).

-ASTA-NET won 4 contracts in POPC.
-The common goal is to provide universal access to fast Internet and to eliminate territorial differences.
-To deliver broadband Internet, two technologies are used: Next-generation Access (NGA) and Fiber to the Home (FTTH).
-The total value of the investments is valued at 180 million PLN.
+ASTA-NET was awarded 4 contracts under the POPC.
+The common goal is to provide universal access to high-speed Internet and eliminate territorial disparities.
+To deliver broadband Internet, two technologies are being utilized: Next-Generation Access (NGA) and Fiber to the Home (FTTH).
+The total value of these investments was estimated at 180 million PLN.

-ASTA-NET received financing for modernization of two areas: Zachodniopomorskie and Wielkopolskie.
-The other example is Wielkopolska Broadband Network, a program assuming the digitization of the Wielkopolska region by providing internet connectivity to public institutions and private recipients.
-The main goal of the project is to level out the differences in the standard of living between the inhabitants of large and smaller towns and rural regions.
+ASTA-NET received financing to modernize two areas: Zachodniopomorskie and Wielkopolskie.
+Another example is the Wielkopolska Broadband Network, a program aimed at digitizing the Wielkopolska region by providing internet connectivity to public institutions and private recipients.
+The project’s main goal is to bridge the gap in living standards between inhabitants of large cities and those in smaller towns or rural regions.

 What challenges did ASTA-NET face?

-ASTA-NET was searching for a tool that would not only help to document and manage the network, but also to design and plan development and new network investments.
-The company had big plans for their business!
+ASTA-NET sought a tool that would help not only to document and manage the network but also to design and plan expansion and new network investments.
+The company had ambitious plans for its business.

 Services planned by the end of 2021 in numbers: